 The cardio-oncologist pointed out that while it is possible to prescribe a host of powerful drugs to lower blood pressure and reduce cholesterol in your bloodstream, his hands are tied because he cannot administer what has been proven to be the most powerful lifesaving “treatment” for any cancer patient.

-It is scientifically proven to save lives he noted simply requires the focus and will power of the patient to do one or more of the following on a consistent basis:
+What can help save lives, he noted, simply requires the focus and will power of the patient to do one or more of the following on a consistent basis:

 - Take 30 minutes every day to do some form of relaxation